rwenqi/3Dfacedeblurring/README.md

 weakly-supervised learning: From single image to image set.
 In CVPR Workshop on Analysis and Modeling of Faces and Gestures, 2019.

+# Acknowledge
+Our deblurring branch is based on the implementation of [Tao et al. CVPR 2018](https://github.com/jiangsutx/SRN-Deblur), Thanks for the sharing.